ananditabardia/ananditabardia.github.io/_pages/about.md

 My research interests lie at the intersection of health, behavioural, and development economics, with a focus on maternal and infant health outcomes in low- and middle-income countries.

 I am currently working on four projects.

-The first is a field experiment on medication adherence among pregnant women in rural India, looking at whether reminders, information, and involving household members to improve adherence to medication.
-Two other projects focus on extended households in India, one on how competition between cousins affects gender gaps in child health investment, and one on how competition between sisters-in-law affects fertility behaviour in presence of son preference.
-The fourth looks at whether giving health workers feedback from recent mothers improves the quality of delivery care, using a digital feedback platform rolled out across 135 facilities.
+**Medication adherence in pregnancy.** A field experiment in rural Bihar, India, to understand and overcome behavioural barriers to improve medication adherence.

+**Cousin competition and child health investment.** How competition between cousins in extended households affects gender gaps in child health investment.

+**Sister-in-law competition and fertility.** How competition between sisters-in-law affects fertility behaviour in presence of son preference.

+**Feedback and quality of delivery care.** Whether giving health workers feedback from recent mothers improves the quality of delivery care, using a digital feedback platform rolled out across 135 facilities.

 [Download my CV (PDF)](/files/cv.pdf){: .btn .btn--primary}
 <style>